jiaohehu/NPreview/DOC-contex.md

 # Remarks

+- The name for the parser is 'CONTEX'.

 - For code listing in VERB block, as it is done using \starttabulate, if there are many lines they some of them might appear before a "floating" figure and some of them after.